 Have you ever had to move to a new house or a new city?
 Chances are you have.

-Taking stock of your valuables and property when planning your estate can quickly become confusing and overwhelming.
+Taking Stock of your valuables and property when planning your legacy can quickly become confusing and overwhelming.

-Break your items out into categories and tackle each one at a time.
+Break your items out into categories such as location (by building or by room) and tackle each one at a time.

 Make a list of items by category.
-Within that list, decide what to donate, dedicate to specific people, sell, or auction off.
+Within that list, decide what to bequeath to certain people, what to donate or sell.

 Once you have this list and know what you wish to do with each item, you can start tackling the description, the prices of each item, and who will get what.